 Run del command with the name of the file to be deleted, you are done!

 You do not see message after running the command if the file is deleted successfully.
-Error message is shown if something goes wrong.
+Error message is shown only when something goes wrong.

-Del command recognizes wildcard(*) and so can be used to operate on files in bulk.
+Del command recognizes wildcard(*) and so can be used to delete files in bulk from CMD.
 Some examples below.

 To delete all the files in current folder